SynBioDex/SBOL-visual/Glyphs/non-coding-rna/README.md

 gRNA sequence for targeting a dCas9 repressor

 ## Notes
-*This section left deliverately blank*
+*This section left deliberately blank*